PraGitHub/Crossword-Buzz/README.md

     run 'npm install'
     run 'node MainScript.js'

-BTW, make sure that you install nodejs before all
+Make sure that you install nodejs before all